1.4 Program Structure & Requirements

 PathwayConnect is primarily targeted to 18–30-year-old Church members who have little to no previous university experience and who face a variety of obstacles, such as insufficient finances, lack of confidence, limited skills, lack of quality local educational options, low English proficiency, or busy schedules.
 However, all Church members may participate in the program if they are eligible and if it is established in their local area (see 2.2 Admission Requirements).

-In addition to taking courses online, students are also required to participate in weekly gatherings every Thursday night during PathwayConnect.
+In addition to taking courses online, students are also required to participate in weekly gatherings during PathwayConnect.
 Students come having already completed their coursework and prepared to actively participate in meaningful discussion and learning activities with their peers.
 Students also gain valuable leadership skills by acting as a “lead student,” in which they use a lesson plan and lead gathering activities and discussion one or more times during their PathwayConnect experience (see 5.4.1 Lead Students).

 Elder David A. Bednar shared the following about the importance of gathering: